-The Issuer's shares have been listed on Euronext in Amsterdam, a regulated market of Euronext Amsterdam N.V. ("Euronext Amsterdam") and on the Madrid, Barcelona, Bilbao and Valencia Stock Exchanges, regulated markets of Bolsas y Mercados Españoles, Sociedad Holding de Mercados y Sistemas Financieros, S.A., for trading on the Automated Quotation System of the Spanish Stock Exchanges (Sistema de Interconexión Bursátil or Mercado Continuo (AQS)) (such exchanges, the "Spanish Stock Exchanges").
-In addition, the Issuer expects to apply for admission to listing and trading on one of the stock exchanges in the United States.
+The Issuer's shares are listed on the Nasdaq Global Select Market ("Nasdaq"), on Euronext in Amsterdam, a regulated market of Euronext Amsterdam N.V. ("Euronext Amsterdam") and on the Madrid, Barcelona, Bilbao and Valencia Stock Exchanges, regulated markets of Bolsas y Mercados Españoles, Sociedad Holding de Mercados y Sistemas Financieros, S.A., for trading on the Automated Quotation System of the Spanish Stock Exchanges (Sistema de Interconexión Bursátil or Mercado Continuo (AQS)) (such exchanges, the "Spanish Stock Exchanges").

-The Issuer's shares trade under the symbol "FER", with international securities identification number (ISIN) NL0015001FS8 on Euronext Amsterdam and on the Spanish Stock Exchanges.
+The Issuer's shares trade under the symbol "FER", with international securities identification number (ISIN) NL0015001FS8 on Euronext Amsterdam, on the Spanish Stock Exchanges and Nasdaq.

-As of the date hereof, the significant shareholders of the Issuer, according to the information available on the Register of substantial holdings and gross short positions (afm.nl), are as follows:
+As of the date hereof, the significant shareholders of the Issuer, according to the information available on the official website of the AFM (afm.nl) and on the website of the Issuer, are as follows:

 Significant shareholder Stake

 (%)

-Mr. Rafael del Pino y Calvo-Sotelo 20.45
+Mr. Rafael del Pino y Calvo-Sotelo 21.31

 TCI Fund Management Ltd 10.03

-Ms. María del Pino y Calvo-Sotelo 8.20
+Ms. María del Pino y Calvo-Sotelo 8.56

-Lazard Asset Management 5.54
+Lazard Asset Management 5.00

-Significant shareholder Stake

-(%)

-Bank of America Corporation 5.09

 Mr. Leopoldo del Pino y Calvo-Sotelo 4.25

-Blackrock Inc. 3.66
+Blackrock Inc. 3.58